MajidKouki/stock-forecaster/README.md

-# Stock Forecasting CLI
+# Stock Forecaster

-Simple CLI application using Prophet library and Alpaca API to provide stock forecasts and trend data.
+Web interface application utilizing Prophet library and Alpaca Trade API to provide stock forecasts and trend data.
 This application was designed for a client with the intention of creating a very simple to use system for non-technical users with minimal setup and detailed instructions while enabling easy access to machine learning tools for time series forecasting and trend analysis.

 ---